10 Things You May Not Know WooCommerce Can Do

 Transforming your WooCommerce website into something different is done by using additional plugins or extensions as they are often called.

 In this article, I’ll cover 10 different WooCommerce extensions to give you some ideas of what you can do with WooCommerce, with one recommended plugin for each purpose.
 Feel free to Google around and see if there’s an alternative plugin that may better suit your specific needs.
+And with the July 2017 update, I’ll also add five additional items that you can take a look at!

 Whether you are selling hotel rooms like in the demo, or tickets to your very own stand-up comedy show, using a bookings plugin takes care of it.
 It uses a date and time calendar to allow visitors to select the time they want to place a booking.